kaleidos-ventures/taiga-contrib-mailchimp-subscription/README.md

   pip install -e .
 ```

-Then modify your `taiga-back/settings/local.py` and include this line:
+Then modify in `taiga-back` your `settings/local.py` and include this line:

 ```python
   MAILCHIMP_NEWSLETTER_ID = "my-newsletter"